alanchelmickjr/consensus/README.md

 ### CLI

 ```
-eracai query "What is the capital of France?"
+eracai query "Who is the hottest actress this year?"
 ```

 ## Configuration